-- Dates for Online proctored exams in the Flex Program will be identified in the syllabus so students can schedule the proctoring service in time to avoid late scheduling fees.
-Faculty will also schedule all online proctored exams for Flex students with ProctorU (the exclusive proctoring service).
-Flex students who are uncertain how to schedule, should request assistance from the program administrative assistant.
-All Flex students should complete the tutorial provided by ProctorU before scheduling an online exam using ProctorU services.
-Effective Fall 2017 trimester, all online proctoring will be conducted utilizing ProctorU. - In the online environment for Flex students, the exam window will be approximately twice as long as the length allowed for the examination.
+ProctorU before scheduling an online exam using ProctorU services.
+Effective Fall 2017 trimester, all online proctoring will be conducted utilizing ProctorU.

+- In the online environment for Flex or MS-SLP students, the exam window will be approximately twice as long as the length allowed for the examination.
 For example if the exam is two hours long, the window to take the exam should be 4 hours.
 This allows students a period of time to verify their identity with the proctoring service and log into the exam.
-The exam window will only be open during the scheduled time period. - Faculty will be available for student issues during the time period that the exam window is open. - As a general practice faculty will alter the day and time of the examinations in a course so that students who have conflicts are not unduly penalized for exams always falling on the same day and time. - Faculty will be conscious of lab weekends for Flex students and avoid giving an exam on a weekend they are on campus or on the days immediately before and after lab weekends.

-- In the online environment, work paper will be scanned by the proctor before the test begins and will be destroyed at conclusion and verified by the proctor.
+The exam window will only be open during the scheduled time period. - Faculty will be available for student issues during the time period that the exam window is open. - As a general practice faculty will alter the day and time of the examinations in a course so that students who have conflicts are not unduly penalized for exams always falling on the same day and time. - Faculty will be conscious of lab weekends for Flex or MS-SLP students and avoid giving an exam on a weekend they are on campus or on the days immediately before and after lab weekends. - In the online environment, work paper will be scanned by the proctor before the test begins and will be destroyed at conclusion and verified by the proctor.
 Faculty may provide laminated USAHS letter head to use as scratch paper, or require the use of a white board that is erased at the end of the exam and verified by the proctor. - No electronic devices are allowed.
 Students are not permitted to use cell phones, Apple watches, Google glasses, etc. and should turn any ringers or alerts off. - ProctorU provides a post-exam report including any incidents that may have occurred.
 The administrative assistant for the program receives post exam reports on all exams and notifies faculty if anything is flagged as suspicious.